 The resort will be connected to the Disney Skyliner for quick transportation to Epcot & Hollywood Studios.

 Disney’s Yacht Club Resort

 Disney’s Yacht Club Resort is reminiscent of New England seashore hotels of the 1880s.
 There are 623 rooms & suites in this resort which opened in 1990.

-Dining includes the Yachtsman Steakhouse & the new Ale & Compass plus two lounges.
+Dining includes the Yachtsman Steakhouse, Ale & Compass, plus two lounges.

-An expansive croquet lawn and marina lighthouse add to the resort’s ambience.
+An expansive croquet lawn and marina lighthouse add to the resort’s ambiance.

 Disney’s Beach Club Resort